Judah-t/Sonic-Wall-Login/README.md

 ### Running

-###### Once you have completed the previous steps, you can start the program by opening "Login" This will keep you logged in until you close the the window.
+###### Once you have completed the previous steps, you can start the program by opening "Login.bat" This will keep you logged in until you close the the window.
 Minimize the window so it stays running in the background.